mind-co/blog/devlogs/dont-go-here/future.md

 I've been working on comind for about a year now.
 It has been (and still is) the best project I've ever worked on, and the one that has held my attention for the longest.
 I also still believe that something like comind is going to exist.
 I am in love with the project, I'm still addicted to it, and I think about it constantly.
 I have nearly a hundred thousand lines of Julia, TypeScript, and Dart code.

-That said, I am soon going to be a developer relations engineer at [.txt](https://dottxt.co).
-Developer relations is a public role, and part of doing that job ethically means that I should not market personal projects.
+That said, I am soon going to be in a public-facing role, and part of doing that job ethically means that I should not market personal projects.
 It's not in line with my personal values to use my company-sponsored presence to market personal projects.

 I like my new job a lot and I want to do it well.
 It's a perfect fit for me, and so I have to kind of pull back a little bit from comind development because it is the correct thing to do.